kp-bit/xblinds/README.md

 This project is two-fold; the bin and guide published here and the STL for the casing on Thingiverse https://www.thingiverse.com/thing:4792584.

+Please fint the latest version of the binary under releases.
+In a normal browser, that would be right over there ------>

 ## Quick Guide

 The bin is compiled for ESP8266 and will run on most variants but most importantly on the D1 mini which will fit into the 3D-printed casing.